rayonlabs/chutes-miner/README.md

 - `--hotkey` is the path to the hotkey file you registered with, used to sign requests to be able to manage inventory on your system via the miner API
 - `--miner-api` is the base URL to your miner API service, which will be http://[non-GPU node IP]:[minerAPI port, default 32000], i.e. find the public/external IP address of your CPU-only node, and whatever port you configured for the API service (which is 32000 if you didn't change the default).

-You can add additional GPU nodes at any time by simply updating inventory.yaml and rerunning the `site.yaml` and `join-cluster.yaml` playbooks: [ansible readme](/ansible/README.md#to-add-a-new-node-after-the-fact)
+You can add additional GPU nodes at any time by simply updating inventory.yaml and running the `site.yaml` playbook with the tag `add-nodes`: [ansible readme](/ansible/README.md#to-add-a-new-node-after-the-fact)

 ## ➕ Adding servers

-To expand your miner's inventory, you should bootstrap them with the ansible scripts, specifically the site and join-cluster bits.
+To expand your miner's inventory, you should bootstrap them with the ansible scripts, using the `site.yaml` playbook with the `add-nodes` tag.
+This will ensure only the new node is configured, and the necessary monitoring/kubectl configuration is updated for the control plane.
 Info for the ansible portions [here](/ansible/README.md#to-add-a-new-node-after-the-fact)

 Then, run the `chutes-miner add-node ...` command above.